ginolhac/chip-seq/docs/index.md

 Connecting to a computing node is anyway required to use modules.

-You need to book ressources by specifying how many cores, optionaly if they are a same node, and a walltime clock.
+You need to book resources by specifying how many cores, optionally if they are on a same node, and a wall time clock.
 A job can never get extended.

 For Thursday: